-Urethra serves two functions in males.
-This region is included in the urinary tract that takes urine from bladder where semen is ejaculated.
+- This region is included in the urinary tract that takes urine from bladder where semen is ejaculated.

-The Prostate exists beneath the bladder and covers the urethra.
+- The Prostate exists beneath the bladder and covers the urethra.
 The prostate grows larger with age.
 If the prostate grows too much, it can block the urine flow through the urethra and be responsible for some urinary symptoms.

 To know more about male and female reproductive system, visit BYJU’S.